knikolaeff/odin-recipes/README.md

-This repo is my version of the Project that can be accessed here: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes
+I tried some basic HMTL here and made The Elder Scrolls recipes webpage

-I tried some basic HMTL here
+_All the photos are belong to innatthecrossroads.com_